swiss6th/ossia-dmx/README.md

 - Up to 8 logically independent sections per physical segment
 - Power from the Pi's 5V supply
 - Support for about 24 pixels (or more, at the risk of damage to the Pi)
+- 2 DMX-controlled GPIO pins (on/off); useful for single LEDs (but don't forget a resistor!)

 ## Use Cases